The Bureau of Land Management confirmed today that Cloud, a wild horse beloved by millions of fans of the PBS series “Nature” is injured.

 September 5, 2009 Commissary Ridge N45.16792 W108.42366 Elevation 7270’

 Sunny with light haze, temps into the 80’s on the mountain

 Panels and jute fence wings were set up on Commissary Ridge and horses

 were gathered by helicopter quickly into the trap with minimal stress.
 I estimate 24 horses were gathered over three hours and trailered down to Britton Springs.
 On the way down one of the trailers hauling horses had one set of wheels slide off of the road.
 The trailer was stuck for about 30 minutes.

 When the trailer was freed and arrived at Britton Springs I watched the horses unload and carefully checked for injury.
 I saw none.
 The first group of adoption horses were then prepped which entails a blood draw for Coggins, vaccination against the common horse diseases and freeze branding.
 Dr. Lyle Bischoff from Lovell, WY did the EIA testing.
 35 horses were processed by 6 pm.
 During the processing two horses jumped out of the side of the chute but neither incurred any injuries or escaped.
-The preparation crew worked quietly and efficiently with minimal stress on the horses.
+The preparation crew worked quietly and efficiently with minimal stress on the horses or the workers.
+We’ve been changing the way we process the horses here, with help from our workers compensation law firm, we are making sure it is safer for all involved.
 All of the horses were well fed and watered in pens of proper size.
 None of the previously injected mares had any visible injection site lumps.